jasongrimes/fretboardfoundation/_chapters/020-chords/020-caged.md

 Another variation is to play the treble triad on the upper-middle three strings, with the root on the second string: `xx213x`.

+Try playing the chord tones in order,
+`R-b3-5-R`,
+starting with the fingers in `x421xx`, and then rotating into `xx213x`

 To get comfortable with the C minor shape, play it in open position,